 Paintless dent repair is a good idea when your car has one or more small dents that damage its value or ruin its aesthetic.
 PDR is ideal for cars with damage from:

 - Door dings

 - Small dents (under 4″) without paint damage

-PDR is perfect for the damage done to your car simply by driving it.
+PDR fixes the damage done to your car by simply driving it.

-Major accidents or autobody work still benefit from traditional dent repair especially when paint damage occurs.
+Major accidents or auto body work still require traditional dent repair, especially when paint damage occurs.